-Written by showrunners D.B.
-Weiss and David Benioff, last night’s episode included a whole lot of messiness to set the board for an evenly-matched fight between Cersei and Daenerys.
-At 80 minutes long, "The Last of the Starks" feels like two episodes squeezed into one, with a slow, sauntering start where our characters get a well-deserved reprieve before they’re rapidly whisked across the map to get them where the show needs them to be, both physically and politically.
+As written by showrunners D.B.
+Weiss and David Benioff, there was a whole lot of messiness in last night’s episode to set the board for an evenly-matched fight between Cersei and Daenerys.
+At 80 minutes, “The Last of the Starks” feels like two episodes squeezed into one, with a slow, sauntering start where our characters get a well-deserved reprieve before they’re rapidly whisked across the map to get them where the show needs them to be, both physically and politically.
 We spend a large chunk of the episode at the Battle of Winterfell afterparty, watching Gendry get turned into a lord and turned down by Arya Stark, Ser Jaime taking the virginity of one Ser Brienne much to the short-lived heartbreak of Tormund Giantsbane, and setting up a lot of tension between the North’s war hero, Jon Snow, and his increasingly less-popular Dragon Queen.

 Then, there’s the issue of Jon Snow’s Targaryen secret, which remained a secret for all of ten minutes, coupled with the ongoing distrust between the Stark sisters and Daenerys Targaryen.
-And from there, one of Dany's two remaining dragons is killed in an ambush, and Tyrion gives a failed speech asking Cersei to surrender, to which she responds by executing Daenerys’s friend and advisor, Missandei.
+And from there, Daenerys gets one of her two remaining dragons killed in an ambush, and Tyrion gives a dumbass speech to get Cersei to surrender, to which she responds by executing Daenerys’s friend and advisor, Missandei.
 (A well-directed scene by David Nutter, who shows the execution from Grey Worm’s perspective—the show’s most stoic warrior, who can’t bring himself to watch.)

 This all feels a bit too much like last season, where Lots of Stuff is Always Happening—which is admittedly what happens when you’re speeding towards the series’ end.
 But the downside of all this action is that no one—except maybe Varys and Bran—is taking any time to consider what the hell anyone is actually doing.
 Understand, that this was a show that built its notoriety on human-on-human conflicts and unforeseen consequences.
 Characters grew with a complexity that was shaped by both personal traumas and the world around them.
 Heroes turned into villains, villains into heroes, and the decisions made, while imperfect, at least made narrative sense.